aditya-rawat773/SpotifySearch/README.md

 ## Offline Support
 The app leverages Room Database for offline functionality, enabling the storage of the last searched result locally.
 Users can retrieve and access this data even when offline, ensuring a seamless user experience.

+## ViewModel Testing
+ViewModel testing is an integral part of ensuring the robustness and reliability of the application.
+In this project, ViewModel tests are implemented to verify the behavior and interactions of ViewModel components.
+These tests validate the correctness of ViewModel logic, state management and interaction with other components such as repositories.

 ## APK
 A working APK of the project can be downloaded from [here](https://drive.google.com/file/d/1eh-YyjAf79tTUunrA9YoJMHBcaPJFXIr/view?usp=share_link).